Afshintm/jobAdder-Tech-Challenge/README.md

 ### Important ###

 WebApi should be running for the following website to work.

-Please run under node version 9.4.0
+Please run under node version 9.4.0+

-This app uses ng-cli 6
+After clonning the repository

+change directory to jobMatch and

+`npm install`

-Run `ng serve` for a dev server.
+Run `ng serve` or `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.